Skip to content

 Functions

-Queries the SSDC SED Builder API to retrieve Spectral Energy Distribution data for the specified sky coordinates.
+Queries the SSDC SED Builder API to retrieve Spectral Energy Distribution data for the specified sky coordinates or source name.

 Parameters: